Dennp333/Dennp333/README.md

 * 🛢 Interested in database systems, and all things data
 * 📚 Grinding through Designing Data-Intensive Applications by Martin Kleppmann
 * 🎹 Picking up the piano again and 🏸 playing a lot of badminton
-* 💼 Looking for a Summer 2024 internship!
+* 💼 About to start an internship at Databricks!
 ### 🛠 My Creations
 I'm the developer behind browserkun!
 I experiment with cool ideas to extend Google's applications, including...
 * [Backgrounds for Chrome-Chan](https://chrome.google.com/webstore/detail/backgrounds-for-chrome-ch/pehkblbamonighkbeeblaolnpcdpegoe?hl=en&authuser=1): A Chrome Extension for setting random wallpapers for new tabs!